PicksPeng/pickspeng.github.io/_pages/about.md

 Welcome to Yuxiang Peng's homepage.

-<span style="color: red;"> I'm on the job market in 2023!
-Please contact me if interested! </span>

 ## **Bio**

-I'm a graduate student at the [Department of Computer Science](https://www.cs.umd.edu/), University of Maryland, College Park.
-I'm also affiliated with the [Joint Center for Quantum Information and Computer Science](https://quics.umd.edu/).
-I'm advised by Prof. [Xiaodi Wu](https://www.cs.umd.edu/~xwu/).
+I obtained my Ph.D. at the [Department of Computer Science](https://www.cs.umd.edu/), University of Maryland, College Park in Spring 2024.
+I was also affiliated with the [Joint Center for Quantum Information and Computer Science](https://quics.umd.edu/).
+I was advised by Prof. [Xiaodi Wu](https://www.cs.umd.edu/~xwu/).
 My research focuses on theoretical and practical explorations of high-assurance software toolchains for quantum computing.
 My research goal is to help common users harness the power of modern quantum computers in various domain prblems.
-I'm also broadly interested in programming languages, quantum computing, and physics.
+Very recently, I am interested in building optimization solvers with emerging technologies.

 In 2019, I received a Bachelor of Engineering from the [Institute for Interdisciplinary Information Science](https://iiis.tsinghua.edu.cn/en/), Tsinghua University, and a Bachelor of Science (double major) from the [Department of Mathematical Science](https://www.math.tsinghua.edu.cn/), Tsinghua University.
 In 2022, I received a Master of Science from the [Department of Computer Science](https://www.cs.umd.edu/), University of Maryland, College Park.

+I will join Purdue University Department of Computer Science.
+I am looking for students that are highly interested in my research directions.

 ## **Selected Publications**